The Society of Point of Care Ultrasound

 4. Integration of findings into patient management

-Formal ultrasound educational and training programs with the goal of developing PAs proficient in clinical ultrasound should therefore focus on these basic tenets.
-Bahner, et al utilized these same tenets to create a simplified approach (known as the “I AIM” model) to be used as both an educational model and clinical tool to improve clinical ultrasound performance.(cit.28) Competency in these four key areas is best achieved with a combination of didactic education and hands-on scanning.
+Formal ultrasound educational and training programs with the goal of developing clinicians proficient in clinical ultrasound should therefore focus on these basic tenets.
+Bahner, et al. utilized these same tenets to create a simplified approach (known as the “I AIM” model) to be used as both an educational model and clinical tool to improve clinical ultrasound performance.(28) Competency in these four key areas is best achieved with a combination of didactic education and hands-on scanning.

-The didactic portion of these tenets can be delivered by attending lectures, clinical rotations, preceptorships, conferences, post graduate and fellowship training programs, through online content and asynchronous education, or through a PA program with integrated ultrasound curriculum.
+The didactic portion of these tenets can be delivered by attending lectures, clinical rotations, preceptorships, conferences, post graduate and fellowship training programs, through online content and asynchronous education, or through medical school or medical education programs with integrated ultrasound curriculum.

 Following the didactic instruction, hands-on scanning is essential to develop requisite psycho-motor skills necessary to capture quality images in a timely manner.
 The scanning time can be obtained through one on one scanning, live conferences, remote video conferencing, or through the use of high fidelity ultrasound simulation technologies.

-Historically, PA education has adopted and mirrored the medical model of education.(cit.36) A solid foundation of medical knowledge was built with a didactic phase followed by clinical clerkships and rotations in multiple specialties.
+Historically, PA education has adopted and mirrored the medical model of education.(36) A solid foundation of medical knowledge was built with a didactic phase followed by clinical clerkships and rotations in multiple specialties.
 In many universities, the two disciplines collaborate, share space, resources and coursework.
-Ideally clinical ultrasound education should be incorporated into both entry-level and post-graduate PA educational programs.
+Ideally clinical ultrasound education should be incorporated into both entry-level and post-graduate medical and PA educational programs.

 Integrating Competency-based Training – A Two-Phased Approach

-The following describes a two-phased approach by which PAs can achieve competency in clinical ultrasound in order to integrate it into their respective clinical practices.
+The following describes a two-phased approach by which clinicians an achieve competency in clinical ultrasound in order to integrate it into their respective clinical practices.

 Phase One – Introductory Training

-Introductory Training Pathway #1 – Integration into PA Educational Curriculum
+Introductory Training Pathway #1 – Integration into Educational Curriculum

-Full integration of clinical ultrasound training into PA program curricula will provide the richest longitudinal learning experience, therefore training in clinical ultrasound should begin at the earliest point of PA school to allow for the progression of skills throughout didactic and clinical training.
+Full integration of clinical ultrasound training into the curriculum will provide the richest longitudinal learning experience, therefore training in clinical ultrasound should begin at the earliest point to allow for the progression of skills throughout didactic and clinical training.

-Although ultrasound should be considered a separate entity from the clinical exam, it has the potential to complement the exam by offering otherwise unobtainable and clinically relevant anatomic and physiologic real time information to the scanning clinician.
-Many UME programs have successfully incorporated clinical ultrasound into the physical exam training.(cit.41-44) PA programs should consider adding clinical ultrasound into the physical exam training as these two clinical skills greatly complement each other.
+Although ultrasound is often considered to be a separate entity from the clinical exam, it has the potential to complement the exam by offering otherwise unobtainable and clinically relevant anatomic and physiologic real time information to the scanning clinician.
+Many UME programs have successfully incorporated clinical ultrasound into the physical exam training.(41-44) Training programs should consider adding clinical ultrasound into the physical exam training as these two clinical skills greatly complement each other.

 Introductory Training Pathway #2 – Practice-Based Pathway

-For practicing PAs without formalized clinical postgraduate PA training, or PAs with formalized clinical postgraduate PA training without specific clinical ultrasound integration, a comprehensive introductory course covering multiple applications, or a series of short courses covering a single/combination of applications may provide initial training.
+For practicing clinicians without formalized clinical postgraduate training, or clinicians with formalized clinical postgraduate training without specific clinical ultrasound integration, a comprehensive introductory course covering multiple applications, or a series of short courses covering a single/combination of applications may provide initial training.
 Short preceptorships with clinical ultrasound training programs may also be valuable in providing fundamental clinical ultrasound skills.

-Each of these options available to currently-practicing PAs should provide an introduction to ultrasound physics, familiarization with instrumentation, and provide introductory training in the applications the clinician plans to incorporate into practice.
+Each of these options available to currently-practicing provides should provide an introduction to ultrasound physics, familiarization with instrumentation, and provide introductory training in the applications the clinician plans to incorporate into practice.

 Introductory Training Pathway #3 - Post Graduate Based Pathway

-For those PAs who complete a formalized clinical postgraduate PA training program or fellowship which incorporates formal clinical ultrasound education and training, it is recommended that successful completion of this ultrasound training be accompanied by documentation of training/competency standards that were met along with a list of the applications in which the PA has demonstrated competency.
-This documentation will serve to facilitate future credentialing should the PA pursue privileges in clinical ultrasound at other medical facilities.
+For those clinicians who complete a formalized clinical postgraduate training program or fellowship which incorporates formal clinical ultrasound education and training, it is recommended that successful completion of this ultrasound training be accompanied by documentation of training/competency standards that were met along with a list of the applications in which the clinician has demonstrated competency.
+This documentation will serve to facilitate future credentialing should the provider pursue privileges in clinical ultrasound at other medical facilities.